As one of the world’s top female rally drivers, Emma Gilmour is completely at home behind the wheel of anything that moves.

 From competing in the Global Rally Cross Championship to racing her Swift Sport Maxi in the New Zealand Rally, Emma brings huge amounts of skill, talent and passion to driving.
 She has travelled extensively in Asia and Europe with her chosen sport, including wining the right to compete in the 2016 Sealine Cross Country Rally in the deserts of Qatar and being invited to compete in the Italian Baja by Dakar Rally winner Nasser Al-Attiyah.

-Just after her recent first NZ Rally Championship win in Canterbury, we sat down with Emma and asked her a few questions.
+We sat down with Emma and asked her a few questions.

 How did you get started in rally-driving?